 Among Lagos locals, it is mostly eaten as breakfast especially on Saturday mornings.
 This meal is readily available for there is always a woman around the corner deep frying this delicacy.

 If you are not talking Amala and Ewedu/Efo riro/Gbegiri at a Yoruba event then all roads lead back home.
 Amala is made from yam or cassava flour.
 This is the number one Nigerian food responsible for many stained wedding guest outfits and soiled fingers don’t care.
 Not every time Southern Sun or Chinese Food, sometimes Amala Shitta and chill.

 2. Ewa agoyin

 Ewa is the Yoruba name for beans.
 Popular for its pulpy texture and spicy sauce, this Togolese meal has converted non-beans lovers to ardent believers.
-It can be eaten with bread, boiled yam and even the legendary dodo (plantain).
-Lagosians have adapted this to a proper Nigerian food, even creating a variety of recipes.
+It can be eaten with bread, boiled yam, and even the legendary dodo (plantain).
+Lagosians have adapted this to proper Nigerian food, even creating a variety of recipes.